Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

 You should feel free to change agents if you feel uncomfortable.

 There are plenty of top notch life and health insurance pros particularly the independent agent/broker type.
 These advocates really care about saving you as much money as possible and are able to offer the top companies and products in the industry.
+Just be sure they give you good service and provide you with a clear understanding why they recommend a particular product or company for you.

 By using a fee-only agent or broker, you are going to be paying for advice that you would otherwise get for free from a good commission-based agent or broker.